About Valerio

 “Encerrados” and “Paco” have been awarded many international prizes, including the Sony World Photography Awards, the Picture of the Year prize, the Days Japan International Photojournalism Awards, and the Latin American Picture of the Year prize.

-“Prigionieri”, his project about the Italian remand prisons was published in 2019 by Contrasto and exhibited at the Visa pour l’Image festival in Perpignan (2019), where it reached the final of the Visa d’Or award.
-In 2020 “Prigionieri” won the Story News First Prize of the Istanbul Photo Award.
+“Prisoners”, his project about the Italian remand prisons was published in 2019 by Contrasto and exhibited at the Visa pour l’Image festival in Perpignan (2019), where it reached the finals for the Visa d’Or award.
+In 2020 “Prisoners” won the Story News First Prize of the Istanbul Photo Award.

 After completing a project on the reality of the world of the deaf and having recounted the terrible situation of trafficking in women in Argentina, Valerio in 2022 finished the long project on mental illness in Italy and Africa: “The Forgotten“.
-This project was shown on the African side at the Visa in Perpignan in 2022, making it to the final for the third time at the Visa d’Or.
+This project was shown on the African side at the Visa in Perpignan in 2022, making it to the finals for the third time at the Visa d’Or.
 While the Italian part was screened.
-“The Forgotten” will be a book in October 2023 for the publishing house Silvana Editore.
+“The Forgotten” has become a book in October 2023 for the publishing house Silvana Editore.